jerrans/scrapbook/matx-and-vulkan.md

 ![Vulkan<3MaterialX](vulkan-mtlx-logo.png)

-The goal here is a flexible way to load MaterialX shaders.
+The goal here is a flexible way to load MaterialX shaders in a Vulkan application.

 The workflow is:

 * Load MaterialX document
 * Generate and Compile Shaders